10 steps on how to plan a community event

 You can relieve a lot of pressure by taking care of some of your tasks several days or even a week ahead.
 There will already be enough to do for your final prep, so don’t wait until the day of the event to take care of everything.

-7. Just before your event, do last-minute shopping.
+7. Just before your community event, do last-minute shopping.

 Some items, such as perishable food, do need to be purchased right before the event.
 Make a list of these, and schedule your shopping for efficiency.